karlitos/SnapEngage-API-endpoint/README.md

-# REST API that acts as a proxy between Google QPX flight search API
+# REST API endpoint for the SnapEngage API with some  custom visualization.
 The API endpoint prototype with some data visualization for the SnapEngage chat API.

 ## Config